catherinehulshof/Fall2019-biology/syllabus.md

 ## Grading Policies

+Grading for this course is based on 10 equally weighted assignments (65%), 1 independent project (20%), and 1 topic instruction (15%).

+One problem
-Grading for this course is based on 10 equally weighted assignments.
-One problem from each assignment (selected at the instructors discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
+from each assignment (selected at the instructors discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
 Other problems will be graded as follows: